Eonaap/ResearchEcoSystem/README.md

 If a bunny wouldn't be able to eithe keep their hunger or thirst bar filled, they would start to slowly lose health.
 They regain this very slowly, but I really wanted to make losing health way more impactful then regaining it.

 This was my thought process through making this AI.
 To end, I want to say that this project made me interested in maybe remaking the whole thing, and getting rid of the flaws that are in the project.
 Next time, I think it would be interesting to test out the behaviour trees in unity, which isn't a big leap for the way I tackled this project.
+I wish I would've spend some more time into this project, but as a first try in making a game without any real human interaction, it surely learnt me a thing or 2.